 The Progressive Christian Alliance seeks to facilitate connection and build community between progressive or inclusive ministers and ministries, to train and ordain new clergy, and to support new and diverse faith communities.

 The alliance also has a strong ecumenical focus, ordaining clergy that serve in churches of other denominations as well as welcoming clergy from other denominations into full membership in the Progressive Christian Alliance, without requiring those to break their ties with their other affiliations.
 Clergy of the Progressive Christian Alliance serve not only in traditional church settings, but also in chaplaincies, non-profit organizations, and many other settings.

 LITURGICAL LIFE AND EXPRESSION

 The Progressive Christian Alliance requires no liturgical conformity, but encourages local clergy and churches to explore and use liturgies that suit the community’s unique composition.
 This liturgical expression can take many forms, ranging from “high-church” Catholic mass to informal gatherings and study groups, quiet contemplation to lively praise.

 Theologically, there is much diversity within the group; as some hold to a traditional and creedal faith, while others’ thoughts are more in line with the thoughts of Marcus Borg, John Shelby Spong and others associated with Progressive Christian theology, but the group tends to place orthopraxy ahead of orthodoxy.
-The Progressive Christian Alliance stresses the inclusive character of the Gospel, and teaches radical hospitality for those who have been excluded from the life of the church; the disabled, GLBT persons, and without regard to social status.
+The Progressive Christian Alliance stresses the inclusive character of the Gospel, and teaches radical hospitality and inclusion for those who have been excluded from the life of the church; the disabled, LGBTQA+ persons, and others without regard to social status.
 Holy orders are open to all, without regard to race, social status, disability or orientation.